Planar orthogonal polynomials and boundary universality in the random normal matrix model: Introduction

+\begin{rem} The above kernel convergence has an interpretation in terms of determinantal point processes in the plane.
+More precisely, the blow-up of the eigenvalue process for the RNM-ensemble around $z_0$ converges to the Fadeeva plasma point field, with correlation kernel $\kcorrker(\xi,\eta)$.
+The unimodular continuous functions $c_m$ are irrelevant, as they do not affect determinantal point processes. \end{rem}

+To complement the present exposition on planar orthogonal polynomials, we explain in \cite{HW-ose} how the ideas developed here also apply to give a full asymptotic expansion of the Bergman kernel for exponentially varying weights when one of the variables is away from the corresponding droplet.
+In that setting, the droplet arises typically from the repulsive effect of patches where $\hDelta Q<0$.
+This result gives error function transition behavior along smooth loops of the droplet boundary.

-In a separate exposition \cite{HW-free}, we intend to explore further the implications of Theorem~\ref{main} and \ref{thm:main-coeff} for the theory of random normal matrices.
-In particular, we will study what we call {\em contractible potentials} $Q$, which are strictly subharmonic, $\C^\omega$-smooth and have the additional property that $\{\partial\calS_\tau\}_{0<\tau\leq 1}$ is a flow of simple, closed $C^\omega$-smooth curves which shrink down to a point.
-Such potentials will necessarily have a unique minimum point.
-For these contractible potentials we analyze the asymptotics of the free energy $\log \mathcal{Z}_{m,Q}$, where $\mathcal{Z}_{m,Q}$ denotes the partition function of the ensemble, and relate this analysis to the planar analogue of the classical Szeg\H{o} limit theorem.
+In follow-up work \cite{HW-free}, we intend to explore further the implications of Theorem~\ref{main} and \ref{thm:main-coeff} for the theory of random normal matrices.
+In particular, we analyze the asymptotics of the free energy $\log \mathcal{Z}_{m,Q}$, where $\mathcal{Z}_{m,Q}$ denotes the partition function of the RNM-ensemble, and relate the analysis to the planar analogue of the classical Szeg\H{o} limit theorem on Toeplitz determinants.

-It has been suggested that, in analogy with the one-dimensional case, the key to the asymptotics of orthogonal polynomials ought to be Riemann-Hilbert problem techniques.
-For instance, in the work of Its and Takhtajan \cite{Its} a natural {\em Thick Riemann-Hilbert problem}, or matrix $\bar\partial$-problem, is set up.
-Moreover, it is shown that the $2\times 2$ matrix built with the orthogonal polynomials with respect to the measure $\e^{-2mQ}\diffA$ is the unique solution to this problem.
-However, it is not clear how to implement this approach as it is not obvious how to constructively solve these thick Riemann-Hilbert problems.
-Our orthogonal foliation flow approach allows reduction to one-dimensional problems, which could be understood as ordinary Riemann-Hilbert problems along the curve family in the flow.
-In this presentation, however, we find a more direct approach to derive the asymptotics.